 AIMS AND OBJECTIVES OF THE POLICY

 The Gambia College will strive to be an example of an efficient and effective QA system development in The Gambia.
-The Gambia College in this QA framework has adopted Quality as fitness for purpose": a concept that stresses the need to meet or conform to generally accepted standards such as those defined by an accreditation or quality assurance body, the focus being on the efficiency of the processes at work in the institution or programme in fulfilling the stated, given objectives and mission Goals and Objectives are the key drivers of a fitness for Purpose model of quality assurance.
+The Gambia College in this QA framework has adopted Quality as “fitness for purpose": a concept that stresses the need to meet or conform to generally accepted standards such as those defined by an accreditation or quality assurance body, the focus being on the efficiency of the processes at work in the institution or programme in fulfilling the stated, given objectives and mission Goals are the key drivers of a fitness for Purpose model of quality assurance.
 They need to be set clearly and explicitly, and in ways that can be operationalized effectively.
 They set the framework for planning, monitoring and measuring outcomes.
 They also facilitate communication with stakeholders such as employer, industry, government, students and parents

-The Academic Quality Management Policy aim is to support the Gambia Colleges efforts to achieve its Mission and Vision through development and implementation of academic programmes that meet national, regional and international standards.
+The Quality Management Policy aim to support the Gambia College’s efforts to achieve its Mission and Vision through development and implementation of academic and professional programmes that meet national, regional and international standards.

-The objectives of the Academic Quality Management Policy include the following:-
+The objectives of the Quality Management Policy include the following:-

 (i) To provide guidance in development and implementation of internal and external quality assurance procedures and practices.

-(ii) To ensure that the quality of academic programmes at the Gambia College meet standards expected by stakeholders.
+(ii) To ensure that the quality of academic and professional programmes at the Gambia College meet standards expected by stakeholders.

-(iii) To ensure that graduates have attained skills and knowledge through Gambia College academic programmes that are valued by stakeholders.
+(iii) To ensure that graduates have attained skills and knowledge through Gambia College academic and professional programmes that are valued by stakeholders.

-(iv) To enable Gambia College to assure itself, its stakeholders that the Gambia Colleges polices, systems and processes for the development, maintenance and enhancement of quality in all its educational provisions are functioning effectively;
+(iv) To enable Gambia College to assure itself and its stakeholders that the polices, systems and processes for the development, maintenance and enhancement of quality in all its educational provisions are functioning effectively;

 (v) To provide guidance in identifying internal and external standards and criteria consistent with internationally recognized standards.

-(vi) To assist in maintaining and developing quality of academic programmes through enhanced support processes.
+(vi) To assist in maintaining and developing quality academic and professional programmes through enhanced support processes.

 (vii) To facilitate development of a culture of continuous quality improvement to achieve academic excellence.

-(viii) To enable identify areas of strength and excellence as well as areas in need of focused attention for continuous improvement in the short, medium and long-term;
+(viii) To identify areas of strength and excellence as well as areas in need of focused attention for continuous improvement in the short, medium and long-term;

 (ix) Through the Gambia College organs to strengthen the independent role played by the Quality Unit in quality management and enhancement.